Where Clayton Stands

 For decades, American factories moved overseas, and we lost critical capacity at home.
 The same thing happened with reinsurance: the global market consolidated offshore, and now American disaster premiums fund foreign economies.

-When you pay your homeowner's insurance, a chunk of that premium gets paid to a reinsurer to back up the policy.
-Most of those reinsurers are based in Bermuda or London.
+When a District 1 homeowner pays a premium in Beaufort, North Charleston, or Moncks Corner, a chunk of it is ceded to a reinsurer to back the policy.
+Most reinsurers are domiciled in Bermuda, London, or Zurich.
 Your hurricane premium is partly funding offshore economies.
-Bringing reinsurance home means American money stays accountable to American regulators.
+Bringing reinsurance home keeps that capital accountable to American regulators and closer to the risk it is backing.

 The Framing